-This property is located at 2220 Riverside Dr in the Village of Suamico.
+This property is now located at 12787 Velp Avenue in the Village of Suamico.
 A project of the Howard-Suamico Historical Society.

 The Howard Suamico Historical Society is seeking funds to acquire Tremble School, the last one room school owned by the Howard Suamico School District and move that building to our property at Ancestry Acres 12787 Velp Avenue in Suamico.
 The school has not been used for educating students since around 1964 and needs restoration to help preserve this structure.
 As a small one room school, it is a great example of the past methods of educating our youth.

 Tremble School was built in 1916 at a cost of $3,200 and used continuously for educating students until around 1964.
 The first teacher, Genevieve Farley was paid $47.52 per month for the school year 1917-18 and electricity was added to the building in 1931.

 We have received preliminary approval from the school district and the Village of Suamico to go forward with this project and once completed, the school would be a great addition to our ongoing historical site in Suamico.
 In keeping with the Historical Society’s mission of preserving our heritage, this building would be open to the public once it is moved and renovations are completed.

 I have looked at the minute book for the Suamico School District #4 to gather information about the Tremble School.
 The Tremble School was in this district until it became the Howard-Suamico School District in 1961.
 The Tremble School was replaced in the 1950’s by the Suamico Elementary School.

 At a special meeting in July, 1915, A motion was carried to build a new one room school house.
 The Clerk was instructed to write to the state superintendent to see if school could be held in the old school for one more year.
 That was denied.

 At the annual meeting on July 3, 1916, a resolution to borrow $3,200 to build a school was passed.